Are you a Nurse, Nurse Practitioner, or Physician Assistant looking to work from home?

 - HUMBLE YA’SELF

 The bottom line is that remote jobs are in huge demand.
-Often times you are competing with the whole country, not just your own city.
+Often times you are competing with the whole country, not just your own area.
 Don’t be so hard on yourself if it feels like nothing is happening!

 Hiring managers have a goal of parsing through the best resumes, not rejecting the worst people, so realize that these numerical odds have nothing to do with you as a person or as a nurse.
 It only takes 1 person to give you 1 chance.
 And even if that 1 job isn’t your ideal situation, it may be the stepping stone you need to advance into something better soon.